Interview with Suzan Loeb AKA Suzan Says!

-Fortuitously, Suzan Lane Loeb née Pasternack, the original writer on Marvel’s token advice column of the era -- “Suzan Says,” found Sequential Crush through her daughter and contacted me.
-I of course had about a billion questions for her!
+Fortuitously, Suzan Lane Loeb née Pasternack, the original writer of Marvel’s token advice column of the era -- “Suzan Says,” found Sequential Crush through her daughter and contacted me.
+I, of course, had about a billion questions for her!
 Suzan is the kindest woman you would ever want to meet, and graciously accepted my request for an email interview.
 Suzan penned the "Suzan Says" articles for issues #1 (September 1969) through #10 (March 1971) of My Love, and issues #1 (October 1969) through issue #10 (April 1971) of Our Love Story.

 Put your snuggie on, settle in with a nice cup of tea and enjoy the interview!!!

 Sequential Crush: How did you get your start working for Marvel?

 Suzan: I graduated from State University College at Buffalo with a degree in English Secondary Education, but after a few years of teaching in the NYC School System, I realized I wanted to do something in journalism.
 One of my college suite-mates put me in touch with the Goodman Group.
 I interviewed and was sent to their Marvel Comics Group division, as a "Girl Friday."
 Isn’t it interesting to note how job titles have changed through the years...

 Sequential Crush: What was a typical work day like as a “Girl Friday” at Marvel?